selectric401/ytd/README.md

 ## Requirements
 * XeLaTeX
-* A printer that can print to index cards
+* A printer that can print on index cards
 * Index cards

+## How to use

+At the top of `ytd.tex`, adjust the settings of the `geometry` package to match the printable area margins of your printer.
+Additionally, you'll most likely want to change the font settings to something that exists on your system and that suits your style.

+1. Add to-do list items to `todo.txt`
+2. Run `xelatex ytd.tex`
+3. Print the PDF output

+## Acknowledgments

+I cribbed most of the file handler from [https://tex.stackexchange.com/questions/256685/items-from-file-in-itemize-environment](this StackExchange comment.)